Leadership Team

 Kolby Keo

-Kolby Keo (he/him) is a Director at FGS Global where he develops and executes public diplomacy and communications campaigns for international clients.
-Son and grandson of Cambodian refugees, Kolby proudly worked as a legislative aide for Congressman Alan Lowenthal helping serve one of the largest Khmer communities outside of Cambodia.
-He previously led stakeholder engagement for the University of California Washington Program (UCDC) and served as an appointed city commissioner for his hometown, Garden Grove, California.
-He is a past president of the global nonprofit Young Professionals in Foreign Policy (YPFP), served as board secretary for the Young Nonprofit Professionals Network of DC, and continues to serve on the fellows board for the National Society of High School Scholars (NSHSS).
-Kolby received his BA from UC Irvine and is a proud transfer alum from Orange Coast College, where he served as student body president, district trustee, and held regional and statewide offices advocating for California’s community college students.
-DC-based for the last seven years, you can typically find Kolby running, eating, or dancing his way across the DMV.
+Kolby (he/him) is the proud son and grandson of Cambodian refugees and a fifth-year board member at CAPAL, where he has served as board chair, co-chair and secretary.
+As a Director at FGS Global, Kolby spearheads public diplomacy programs and communications campaigns for international clients.
+He previously worked for former US Representative Alan Lowenthal, led stakeholder engagement and external affairs for the University of California Washington Program (UCDC), and served as a city commissioner for Garden Grove, California.
+Kolby has held leadership roles in various nonprofits, including Young Professionals in Foreign Policy (YPFP) and the Young Nonprofit Professionals Network of DC (YNPNdc), and continues to serve on the board of the National Society of High School Scholars (NSHSS) Foundation.
+Kolby earned his BA from UC Irvine and is a proud transfer alum from Orange Coast College, where he was student body president and district trustee.
+Based in Washington, DC for the last nine years, you can typically find Kolby training for his next race, planning his next trip, or eating his way around the DMV food scene.

 Vice Treasurer